 Six Senses Zil Pasyon, Seychelles

-Six Senses chose Félicité Island for its next big opening and it’s no secret why: imagine a picture-perfect landscape of thick tropical forest, sugar-white sands, and the immense granite boulders so distinctive to the Seychelles.
+Six Senses chose Félicité Island for its Seychelles debut, and it’s no secret why: imagine a picture-perfect landscape of thick tropical forest, sugar-white sands, and the immense granite boulders so distinctive to the Seychelles.
 Zil Pasyon occupies just a third of the island (the rest is wilderness), with 30 shingle-roof villas and 17 private residences that feature vaulted ceilings with exposed wood beams and their own sun decks and private wine cellars.
-After breakfast in bed (it’s included), take advantage of all this resort has to offer, including six restaurants and bars, three beaches, a kid’s villa with its own tree house and sand pit, cooking classes, indoor and outdoor screening rooms, and a petanque court.
-The hotel's best asset: the open-air spa, whose standalone treatment rooms are scattered on the beach’s towering rock formations and all face the sea.
+After breakfast in bed (it’s included), take advantage of everything this resort has to offer, including six restaurants and bars, three beaches, a kid’s villa with its own tree house and sand pit, cooking classes, indoor and outdoor screening rooms, and a petanque court.
+The hotel’s best asset is its open-air spa, whose standalone treatment rooms are scattered on the beach’s towering rock formations and all face the sea.

 Thanda Island, Tanzania

 Your next big splurge in Tanzania: Thanda Island, a five-bedroom exclusive-use paradise occupying a 20-acre island off the mainland.
 The houses here, a villa and two beach bandas, were inspired by the New England-style beach bungalows of Hyannis, Massachusetts—all white wainscoting, peaked roofs, and pastels.
 The real story here, however, is owner Dan Olaf Olofsson’s contributions to the conservation and preservation of the island and nearby marine reserve, where a rich coral reef teems with endangered whale sharks, dugongs, and scores of sea turtles.
 See them during a snorkeling session in Chole Bay, then head back to the resort to wind down with a beach-side soak in the copper tub brought out just for you.